Tatsuru-Kikuchi/Home/README.md

 License
 =======
 Sourcerer is under the MIT license.
-See the [LICENSE](https://github.com/sourcerer-io/sourcerer-app/blob/develop/LICENSE.md) for more information.